 striven to give our students an inclusive and progressive adventure learning curriculum.

 Every student in years 7 and 8 is timetabled to take part in a two day intensive programme each year, balanced with three weeks of intensive provision, on residential and during our challenge week programme.
 In Key Stage 4 & 5 pathways exist for students within PE for specific sport based development.

 Since 2005 the academy had delivered Learn to Learn and Citizenship courses to students in discrete lessons on

 In 2015 these courses were replaced with Global Perspectives, a course designed to address elements of Citizenship, PSHE, and SMSC while actively promoting the development of generic learning habits and widening the horizons of students by introducing them to global issues.
 The course is timetabled for 1 hour per week in KS3 and reinforced through an extended tutorial programme.
 A regular studio broadcast presented by students complements this course.

 The aim to develop an awareness of the issues around sustainability is written into our Mission Statement.

 The academy has an active Eco council made up of staff and students who meet regularly to keep this agenda in the minds of all staff and students.
 For example, in recent years the academy has reduced the use of paper by 1.2 million sheets through the introduction of biometric printing.

-The installation of wind turbines and solar panels has reduced the Academy’s energy usage.
-In 2010 the Academy was awarded the prestigious green flag award and has held it ever since.
+The installation of wind turbines and solar panels has reduced the academy’s energy usage.
+In 2010 the academy was awarded the prestigious green flag award and has held it ever since.